edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/jwt_verification.md

 {{ ef_req_edgejs_deps.md }}

-Edge functions can be used to verify the authenticity of a JSON Web Token (JWT) sent by a client.
+One use for an edge function is to verify the authenticity of a JSON Web Token (JWT) sent by a client.
 This can be useful for ensuring that the client is authorized to access a protected resource, or for verifying the identity of the client.
 Handling this verification at the edge can help to offload the work from the origin server, and offer a more secure and efficient way to verify the token.

 <ExampleButtons
   title="JWT Verification"